WoodrowShigeru/optimize-svg/README.md

 // ✖ will throw an Exception.
 $optimizer = new Optimizer('./unoptimized-dir', './output-dir');

-// ✔ maybe like this?
+// ✔ please use it like this.
 Optimizer::processDir('./unoptimized-dir', './output-dir');
 ```